tambapps/marcel/documentation/src/language-specification/control-flows/marcel-truth.md

 # Marcel truth

-A truthy value is a value that is considered true for an if, or a while.
+A truthy value is a value that is considered to be true for an if, or a while.

 A falsey value is a value that is considered false in those places.